Red, theory; black, fact

 apparent emotion disconnected from conscious experience and if in posterior

-limbic cortex, a hallucinated emotion trigger.
+limbic cortex, an erroneous emotion trigger.

 The situation is very similar if a cortical area is normal